hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-24-set-up-pihole.md

 ssh-keygen
 ```

 We are going to be prompted to save the key in the default directory.
-That's fine, but let's rename the filename to something more meaningful than the default file name, `id_rsa` ... we're going to call it `pihole` :brain:.
+That's fine, but let's rename the filename to something more meaningful than the default file name, `id_rsa` ... we're going to call it `pihole` :eye::lips::eye:.
 The return output should look something like so:

 {% include figure image_path="/assets/images/posts/2022-07-24-set-up-pihole/keygen-output.png" alt="" caption="When asked for a passphrase here, I generally just hit empty."%}